Infrastructure that runs AI workloads without surprising your budget.

 Infrastructure as code

-All infrastructure is defined in Terraform or AWS CDK.
-Nothing is created manually in the console.
-Reproducible environments, change history, and the ability to recreate from scratch are the baseline operational requirements we hold ourselves to.
+Every resource is defined in Terraform or AWS CDK — nothing is created manually in the console.
+That means reproducible environments, a reviewable change history, and the ability to recreate the entire stack from scratch in a new region or account.
+We treat drift from IaC as a defect, not an operational convenience.

-- AI infrastructure architecture document with cost model at current and projected scale
+- AI infrastructure architecture doc with cost model at current and 10x scale

-- vLLM or TGI serving setup with quantization configuration and auto-scaling
+- vLLM or TGI serving setup with quantization and auto-scaling config

-- CI/CD pipeline with model deployment automation, evaluation gates, and rollback
+- CI/CD pipeline with model deployment automation and eval gates

-- Observability stack: AI-specific metrics, dashboards, alerting, and distributed tracing
+- Observability stack: AI-specific metrics, dashboards, and distributed tracing

-- Cost governance: tagging taxonomy, budget alerts, idle detection, spot instance configuration
+- Cost governance: tagging taxonomy, budget alerts, and spot instance config

 When does self-hosting with vLLM beat OpenAI API pricing?